-The Canadian Centre on Substance Abuse has also published a document outlining the relationship between the perceived seriousness and the actual costs of substance abuse in Canada.
-(8) The study found that, while the total social costs associated with alcohol are more than twice those for all other illicit drugs, the public consistently rated the overall seriousness of illicit drugs as higher in the Canadian Addiction Survey.
+more than twice those for all other illicit drugs, the public consistently rated the overall seriousness of illicit drugs as higher in the Canadian Addiction Survey.
 The reasons for this misperception may relate to the fact that alcohol is a legal, socially accepted product that is regularly used by the vast majority of Canadians.
-While over 90% of Canadians have direct, personal experience with alcohol, only 3% of CAS respondents reported past-year use of the five most popular illicit drugs so perceptions of risk will likely be inflated for these substances due to the unfamiliarity factor.
+While over 90% of Canadians have direct, personal experience with alcohol, only 3% of CAS respondents reported past-year use of the five most popular illicit drugs, so perceptions of risk will likely be inflated for these substances due to the unfamiliarity factor.
 The CCSA also points to the police, concerned citizen groups, political leaders and policy makers as those involved in amplifying the perceptions of the risks associated with illicit drug abuse.
 One example of this is methamphetamine which, while a dangerous drug, is used much less frequently than alcohol, cannabis, and cocaine.
-This finding raises questions about the appropriateness about the misuse of methamphetamine as a primary driver for substance abuse policy.
+This finding raises questions about the appropriateness of using a drug like methamphetamine as a primary driver for substance abuse policy.